Post-Baccalaureate Certificate in Speech-Language Pathology

 The Post-Baccalaureate Certificate in Speech-Language Pathology prepares professionals who already have baccalaureate degrees for application to graduate programs in speech-language pathology.
 A master's degree would prepare them to work with clients across the lifespan.

 Those students who already have a baccalaureate degree may obtain a Speech-Language Pathology Post-Baccalaureate Certificate by completing the following requirements.

-Admission to the College of Education Special Education Department
+Admission to the College of Arts and Sciences School of Education, Special Education Department

-In order to be admitted to the College of Education as a Speech-Language Pathology Post-Baccalaureate Certificate Program candidate, applicants must meet the following requirements:
+In order to be admitted to the School of Education as a Speech-Language Pathology Post-Baccalaureate Certificate Program candidate, applicants must meet the following requirements: